Thank you for signing up to . You will receive a verification email shortly.

 - One of Diana's friends has claimed that the young prince was teased and called names at school after the release of the famous conversation with journalist Martin Bashir.

-- In other royal news, the selfless way the Queen acted after Prince Philip’s funeral has been revealed by Mike Tindall.
+- In other royal news (opens in new tab), the selfless way the Queen acted after Prince Philip's funeral (opens in new tab) has been revealed by Mike Tindall.

 The Duke of Cambridge, who was 13-years-old when the BBC Panorama interview first aired, was reportedly furious with the late Princess of Wales following the tell-all chat.